au-ts/libvmm/docs/MANUAL.md

 VMM virtual address and guest physical address of RAM to match, as the VMM will automatically translate them as necessary during the fault handling process.

+### ARM discovery

+The Guest Physical Address (GPA) and size of guest RAM must match what you declared in the device tree.

+### x86 discovery

+There must be a guest RAM region starting from GPA 0.
+All of the guest RAM regions you declared via the `guest_init()` API will be made available to the guest via an E820 table.

 ## UART device passthrough

-The UART device is passed through to the guest so that it can access it without trapping into the seL4 kernel/VMM.
+On most examples, the UART device is passed through to the guest so that it can access it without trapping into the seL4 kernel/VMM.
 This is done for performance and simplicity so that the VMM does not have to emulate accesses to the UART device.
 Note that this will work since nothing else is concurrently accessing the device.

 ## ARM GIC virtual CPU interface region